Cellie0320/personal_expense_tracker/README.md

    ```
    4. After creating and saving the `config.php` file, verify the database connection by ensuring that the [DBConnection.php](./backend/DBConnection.php) file is correctly configured.

+   5. **Restart UniServer:**
+      - Open `UniController.exe`.
+      - Click "Stop Apache" and "Stop MySQL".
+      - Then click "Start Apache" and "Start MySQL" to restart the servers.
+      > **Note:** This step ensures that the newly created file is properly stored on the server.

 ## 5. Running the Project
 1. **Start UniServer:**
    - Run the `UniController.exe` file, then start Apache and MySQL.